953327-Project/BackEnd/README.md

 ## Patch note version 0.3
 1. Add activeness of each project's author and number of test classes and kloc in the test folder.

+## Patch note version 0.4
+1. Add mathematic formula to calculate each metric from the project's scoring matrix.